 This pattern would suit an Advanced knitter.

-This pattern can be bought as an PDF Instant Download from - Etsy, Zibbet, Craftsy, Love Knitting, Craftsuprint, Folksy, Makerist & Ravelry.
+This pattern can be bought as a PDF Digital Download from - Etsy, Craftsy, Love Knitting, Craftsuprint, Folksy, Makerist & Ravelry.

 |Click Here To Buy This Pattern|